Budziszewski's Ante Studium™ ("Before Study")

 1. What Do You Want to Do?

-Don't waste your time trying to decide what "subject" you want to "research."
-What is the question to which you want to find the answer, the puzzle you want to solve, or the proposition you want to defend or refute?
+Don't waste your time trying to decide what "subject" you want to "study," "consider," or "research."
+That way of thinking lacks focus; you can always study, consider, or research any matter further, and you'll never know when you've done enough to say "I'm finished."
+Instead, try to state the question to which you want to find the answer, the puzzle you want to solve, the task you want to accomplish, or the proposition you want to defend or refute.
+You'll know that you're done when you've answered it, solved it, accomplished it, defended it, or refuted it!
 You may find yourself rethinking your question after you've tried for a while to answer it: "I see now that what I really wanted to ask is different than I first thought."
 But if your question is clear when you begin, you will be in a much better position to rethink it later on.

 2. Why Is It Worth Doing?